A necklace may be nothing more than one of the hundreds of

 Freshwater cultured pearl that is not round, but flatter in shape, with an oval

-on a globe--it may be centered, as the equator, or located toward the "pole" of the pearl.
+on a globe--it may be centered, as the equator, or located toward its "pole".

 The traditional and most sought-after shape, it commands the highest price.

 diameter.
 Sizes above 9-10mm are much more rare and thus more costly than

 Caring for Pearl Jewelry: